-C. When available from inflow, a minimum instantaneous flow of 142 cfs from October 1 through May 31 and 82 cfs from June 1 through September 30 shall be released at the dam at all times.
+C. When available from inflow, a minimum instantaneous flow of 86 cfs shall be released at the dam at all times.
 If the instantaneous inflow falls below the hydraulic capacity of the turbine unit plus this spillage requirement, all flows shall be spilled at the dam.

-Within 90 days of the issuance of this certification, the applicant shall furnish a description, hydraulic design calculations, and plans for the measure to be used to pass these minimum flows.
-The filing shall address conditions during flashboard replacement and impoundment refilling.
-If technically feasible, the measure shall include spillage of a portion of the flow over the main spillway.
+The applicant shall file for review and approval, within 90 days of the issuance of this certificate, a description, hydraulic design calculations, and plans for the measure to be used to pass this minimum flow.
+The filing shall address conditions with and without the flashboards in place, including conditions when the impoundment is being drawn for flashboard replacement and subsequent refilling.